ghdl/ghdl-cosim/doc/vhpidirect/dynamic.rst

 In order to generate a position independent executable (PIE), be it an executable binary or a shared library, GHDL must be built with config option ``--default-pic``.
 This will ensure that all the libraries and sources analyzed by GHDL generate position independent code (PIC).
-Furthermore, when the binary is built, argument ``-Wl,-pie`` needs to be provided.

 PIE binaries can be loaded and executed from any language that supports C-alike signatures and types (C, C++, golang, Python, Rust, etc.).
 For example, in Python: